operbot/opr/README.rst

 that are read-only so thus should provide (disk) persistence.
 Paths carry the type in the path name what makes reconstruction from filename easier then reading type from the object.

-**CONFIGURATION**

-``opr`` looks for it's modules in ~/.opr/mod.
-A collection of sample modules can be found in /usr/local/opr/mod.
-Copy what modules you want to ~/.opr/mod, or write your own modules and put them in ~/.opr/mod.

 **PROGRAMMING**